 More recently, work published in Nature last summer turned up evidence for a coding system that uniquely represents time in the context of memories or experiences.
 A team of researchers, led by the Mosers, uncovered a coding scheme for time that spanned multiple scales, from seconds to hours.
 Although no explicit link has yet been drawn between temporal organization and grid cells, scientists have seen hints of a connection: Grid cells signal elapsed time in rats running on treadmills, for instance.

 Last year, a team of scientists at Princeton University brought yet another potential dimension into the mix: sound.
 They monitored brain activity in rats that were pushing a lever to change the frequency of an emitted tone to match one they had previously heard.
 Their observations hinted that the rats might be mentally navigating through an “acoustic space” in their minds to find the desired tone.
+[Editor’s note: This work was funded in part by the Simons Foundation, which also funds this editorially independent magazine.]

 Perhaps most tantalizing of all, an experiment conducted in 2016 introduced a far more abstract context for grid cell behavior.
 Researchers led by Timothy Behrens, a computational neuroscientist at the University of Oxford, had people watch the silhouette of a bird on a screen as the length of its neck, the length of its legs or both were stretched and compressed.
 The hexadirectional signal arose in their fMRI data, in several areas of the brain; it varied just as if the test subjects were navigating a two-dimensional “bird space,” where one axis denoted neck length, the other leg length.